maxproknowron/docs/docs/Getting Started/quick-start-guide-cs.en.md

 [Visit the Control Suite](https://suite.knowron.com){ .md-button }

 You only need your email and your KNOWRON password to log onto the system.
-Your **email** is normally your work email and your password.
+Your **email** is normally your work email.
 You can find your **password** in the email you received inviting you to join your organization on KNOWRON (see below).

 ??? info "Need help finding your password or invitation email?"